 Start by preparing your celery, onions, and cabbage.
 Use a knife to chop your celery and onions.
 I like to chop them finely for a less chunky stew.
 You can chop your cabbage into small pieces or shred it with a grater or food processor.

 The next step is to brown the ground beef.
-I like to brown it in the same pot I am going to cook the stew in so I’ll have less dishes to wash when I’m finished.
+I like to brown it in the same pot I am going to cook the stew in so I’ll have fewer dishes to wash when I’m finished.
 Once the ground beef is browned, use a colander to rinse off any excess fat.
 I also like to rinse any excess grease out of the pot.

 Place the rinsed ground beef back in your pot and add in the chopped onion, celery, and cabbage.